NodeDiver/subscriptn-simple/README.md

   - 🔧 *Comprehensive bug fixes and system optimization for production readiness.*
   - 🎨 *Extensive UI/UX improvements and polish for professional presentation.*
   - 📝 *Complete documentation and presentation preparation with technical details.*
-  - ⚡ *Enhanced Lightning Network integration with improved error handling.*
+  - ⚡ *Enhanced lightning network integration with improved error handling.*
   - 🛡️ *Added security improvements and validation throughout the application.*
   - 🗄️ *Database optimizations and query improvements for better performance.*
 - **Result**: *Significant progress made with production-ready features and polished presentation materials.*